 The program offers a learning environment that focuses on case preparation, courtroom experience and one-on-one working relationships with experienced criminal defense attorneys.
 Supervision and instruction emphasize litigation strategy, the skills necessary for effective lawyering, and client-centered representation.

 There is a mandatory weeklong orientation the week before each semester’s classes begin.
-Students enrolled in Rising for Justice complete their casework and attend clinic seminar classes at the Rising for Justice office, located a short walk from the Van Ness metro station at 4340 Connecticut Avenue, NW, Suite 100, Washington, D.C.
-20008.
+Students enrolled in Rising for Justice complete their casework and attend clinic seminar classes at the Rising for Justice office, located a short walk from the Gallery Place metro station at 901 4th St. NW, Suite 6000, Washington, DC 20001.

 If you have any questions, please contact us at email@example.com.